guoxinyu0617/MHR/README.md

-# MHR
-Code for paper MHR
+# MHR: A Multi-modal Hyperbolic Representation Framework for Fake News Detection